 - Staff we spoke with told us they were able to raise concerns and were encouraged to do so.
 They had confidence that these would be addressed. - There were processes for providing all staff with the development they need.
 This included appraisal and career development conversations.
-All staff received regular annual appraisals.
+All staff received regular annual appraisals in the last year.
 Staff were supported to meet the requirements of professional revalidation where necessary. - Clinical staff were considered valued members of the practice team.
 They were given protected time for professional development and evaluation of their clinical work. - There was a strong emphasis on the safety and well-being of all staff. - The practice actively promoted equality and diversity.
-Staff had received equality and diversity training.
 Staff felt they were treated equally. - There were positive relationships between staff and teams.